 ^Please make the coolie understand which way he has to go when he leaves you^

 4. This letter to Eddie Parkinson from JG Houshold provides an interesting example of a Natal variation on the theme of how the human agency involved was lost.

 6. His letter was by implication taken to Eddie Parkinson by someone, certainly male, most likely Indian rather than Chinese: ‘the coolie’.
 Male because if this had involved a woman then the word would almost certainly have been marked by a gender qualification.
 Indian rather than Chinese because ‘coolie’ (from a word for slave, kuli) was a word widely used among the racialising terms prevalent in Natal, where significant numbers of Indian migrant workers were present in various economic capacities (David Forbes in the Transvaal refers sometimes to ‘Chinese workers’ or ‘Chinamen’, although there are no Forbes references found to date to Indian people).
 It reduces the wide variety of their economic activity to one aspect, that of being an indentured labourer whose status and legal rights were almost similar to slavery (as discussed in the Trace on the indentures of Anna, in the Eastern Cape (http://www.whiteswritingwhiteness.ed.ac.uk/traces/indenturesanna/).

-7. As well as being reduced to a racialised category, ‘the coolie’ here is a mechanism, a means by which Houshold can send his letter and expedite his business with Eddie Parkinson.
+7. As well as being reduced to a racialised category, ‘the coolie’ here is a mechanism, as the means by which Houshold can send his letter and expedite his business with Eddie Parkinson.
 Although no formal ‘address to’ is given, content indicates this was Klipt Fontein.
-And then, if the Diagrams were not forthcoming, the messenger was to be sent on to Shafton by Parkinson, who was to ‘make the coolie understand’ the route to be taken to get there.
+And then, if the Diagrams were not forthcoming from there, the messenger was to be sent on to Shafton by Parkinson, who was to ‘make the coolie understand’ the route to be taken to get there.

 8. What extra work does ‘make the coolie understand’ do?
 It implies unfamiliarity with the places mentioned and specifically with Shafton.
 It also implies deficiency, a deficiency of understanding and not just of local knowledge.
 The latter would have involved telling, as in tell them the way.
 The former requires making them understand, and it suggests difficulty, probably of a linguistic and communicative kind.
 And by being a generic (for ‘Indian-and-Chinese’) it homogenises in a diminishing way.